gedenteen/learning-C--/theory/OOP.md

 Public and protected methods of the parent class can be called for objects of the descendant class.
 The descendant class does not have access to the private members of the parent class.
 The protected modifier is used to determine the private members of the class available to heirs.

+## Polymorphism

+Polymorphism is the ability to uniformly process different types of data.

-## Function overloading
+### Function overloading

 Unlike C, in C++, you can define several functions with the same name but different parameters.
 ```
 double square (double d) { return d * d; }
 int square (int i) { return i * i; }
 ```
-When calling a function by name, the compiler will find the most appropriate function.
+Function selection occurs at the time of compilation based on the types of function arguments, this is **static polymorphism**.

-## Methods overloading
+### Methods overloading

 Overloading is also available for methods.
 To overload a method from the parent class, specify it in the child class:
 ```